c33howard/signalk-to-batch-format/README.md

 I have about 80 different data points being produced from signalk.
 I take a sample every 5s and produce a file every 1m.
-Each comporessed json file averages about 5.7KB.
-That's around 250MB data transfer per-month, which is well within my LTE monthly budget.
+Each comporessed json file averages about 6.7KB.
+That's around 300MB data transfer per-month, which is well within my LTE monthly budget.
+Note that data transfer in to AWS is free, the data transfer limits are my own due to the LTE data plan.

 As far as costs go, my AWS bill for the project is around $4/month, almost all of which is Timestream.
 I'm paying $2/month for Timestream data ingestion and